basecamp/policies/refund/index.md

 # A fair refund policy.

 Bad refund policies are infuriating.
 You feel like the company is just trying to rip you off.
-We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with our products* for any reason, just contact [our support team][{{ site.email_support }}] and we'll take care of you.
+We never want our customers to feel that way, so our refund policy is simple: If you’re ever unhappy with our products* for any reason, just contact [our support team][{{ site.email_support }}] and we'll take care of you.

 ## Examples of full refunds we’d grant.